scottadkin/EpochToString/README.md

 # EpochToString
  Convert UnixEpoch to time strings

+This small package returns a string of time units compared to the current date the script is run.

+Returned time units:
+- Years,
+- Weeks,
+- Days,
+- Hours,
+- Minutes,
+- Seconds

  ## How to use

 Constructor EpochToString(unixEpoch, maxUnits);

-- unixEpoch must be a in seconds.
+- unixEpoch must be in seconds.
 - maxUnits is the max amount of time units you want to be saved, for example maxUnits set to 3 will return something like this **x Years, x minutes, x seconds ago**, if a unit is 0 it will be ignored and will get the next time unit that is not 0;